abhinaba16/FUTURE_FS_01/README.md

 - **HTML5** — for page structure
 - **CSS3** — for layout, colors, and responsive design
 - **JavaScript (Vanilla)** — for smooth scrolling and interactions
+- **TypeScript** — Extends JavaScript support for oop and for my own custom type
 - **Responsive Design** — via media queries

 ---